KrailOrg/krail/docs/tutorial/tutorial-options.rst

 Button 1", "Push Button 2" - you can use the qualifier for the final digit.

+.. note:: An option value is just an object to Krail.
+Supported data types will be determined by your choice of persistence.
+However, the core provides a utility class ``DataConverter``,  to help with the process of translating to String for persistence.

 We will make use of these keys in the ``optionValueChanged`` method, to hide or show the news channels: